0xd0ni/sirs-submission/REPORT.md

 And if the patient's keys were compromised an attacker could give read access to the patient's record to any doctor.
 #### 2.3.3.
 Solution Design and Implementation

-(_Explain how your team redesigned and extended the solution to meet the security challenge, including key distribution and other security measures._)
 1) Initially we envisioned a centralized server that could provide access to those fields, but this would violate the patient's privacy and make the data vulnerable to an attack on the server.
 Therefore, we opted to have the user share the keys with a specific doctor: he encrypts them with the doctor's public key and sends to the server, where the doctor can retrieve them when he needs.
 2) To fulfill this requirement, each protected document includes a set of the symmetric keys that is encrypted with a special SOS key.
 When an emergency situation occurs, this key, that should be stored securely, provides access to the file.
-3) TO DO

 <img src='img/PublishRecordAsPatient.png'> <img src='img/ShareKeys.png'> <img src='img/AcessAsDoctor.png'> <img src='img/AddConsultationRecordAsDoctor.png'> <img src='img/SOS.png'>